Uh oh. People are talking about the agile content review process again.

 Any other topic outside of the vision and goals is discarded in the first review process itself with an optimized agile content review process.

 You also make sure that nobody in the team strays away from the initial objective of the content throughout the journey of its creation.

-In a content review process, there are various team members and even external stakeholders involved who are given certain roles and responsibilities.
+In a content review process, various team members and even external stakeholders are involved, and they have certain roles and responsibilities.

 Some of these roles can be quite flexible while others tend to remain the same before it is edited.